Rudd-O/pautosurround/README.md

-# Automatic multichannel outputs for PulseAudio
+# Automatic multichannel outputs for PipeWire and PulseAudio

-This companion to PulseAudio automatically selects multichannel output profiles for cards that support them, if the content that is playing back has more than stereo channels.
+This companion to PipeWire and PulseAudio automatically selects multichannel output profiles for cards that support them, if the content that is playing back has more than just stereo channels.

 This helps anyone whose computer is connected to a receiver or preprocessor via HDMI, such that the receiver does advanced stereo surround audio processing.
 When stereo